 Also visit our main website, TheNibble.com.

-NEWS: Italian Food Remains #1 With Americans
+For National Italian Food Day: Italian Food Remains #1 With Americans

-Nation’s Restaurant News (NRA) reports something that may not even be news: Italian food remains America’s favorite “ethnic” restaurant cuisine.
+Nation’s Restaurant News (NRA) reports something that may not even be news: Italian food remains America’s favorite “international” restaurant cuisine.
 No other cuisine comes close, although Mexican and Chinese round out the “big three.”

 Sixty-one percent of the 1,000 people surveyed said they eat Italian food at restaurants at least once a month.
 By comparison, Mexican cuisine was eaten at least once a month by 50%, and Chinese cuisine by 36%.